Photo courtesy of Jem Southam

 Every Sunday, from 9:00am onwards, Friends gather to share breakfast and conversation in the Meeting House.
 Come and spend time with a small group of Friends, relaxing over tea and toast.
 Bread and marmalade is provided – but other contributions are welcome.
 Meeting for Worship commences each Sunday at 10.30 am.
-On the second and last Sundays of the month, children start the meeting with the adults and after 10 minutes they leave for their own structured activities.
+Children are always welcome and a Children’s Meeting can be arranged as required (Sunday morning Meeting only).
 The Meeting is followed by tea and coffee.
 There is a shorter half hour Meeting each Sunday at 6:00pm.

 On Thursdays between 12:15–1:00pm there is a Meeting for Worship at St Mary Arches Church, Mary Arches Street, Exeter, followed by tea and coffee.

 There is Quaker Quiet Worship and Tea at Exeter University in the Quiet Chaplaincy Room (111/112 Old Library) every Friday between 1:00-1:30pm, everyone is welcome.
 There is also a weekly Meeting for Worship in the Chapel on St Lukes campus on Wednesdays from 2:15-2:45pm.